4. Triantha (Nuttall), Gen. N. Amer. Pl. 1: 236. 1818.

-[Greek tri-, three-, and anthos, flower, alluding to the flowers aggregated in threes]
+[Greek tris, three-, and anthos, flower, alluding to aggregation of flowers in threes upon spikes]

 John G. Packer

 Tofieldia Hudson sect.
 Triantha Nuttall, Gen. N. Amer.
 Pl.
 1: 236.
 1818

 Herbs, perennial, rhizomatous.
 Stems glandular and/or glandular-pubescent.
 Leaves mostly basal with 0–3 towards stem base, 2-ranked, equitant; blade linear.
 Inflorescences terminal, racemose, open or dense and spikelike, elongating in fruit, bracteate, bracteolate; bracteoles connate in epicalyx.
 Flowers borne in clusters of 2–7; tepals persistent, 6, in 2 somewhat dissimiliar series, distinct; stamens 6; filaments strongly flattened, dilated basally; anthers basifixed, 2-locular, introrse, without appendages; ovary superior, stipitate, apocarpous basally, glabrous; intercarpellary nectary present; styles 3.
 Fruits capsular, ovoid to broadly ellipsoid or cylindrical, glabrous, dehiscence septicidal, then adaxially loculicidal.
 Seeds appendaged. x = 15.

 Species 4 (3 in the flora): North America, Japan.

 Recognition here of the genus Triantha follows J. G. Baker (1879) and R. R. Gates (1918); see J. G. Packer (1993).
 R. W. Cruden (1991) provided cladistic evidence supporting this segregation from Tofieldia.